About similar keywords across ad groups

 A campaign is limited by budget

 All else being equal, the exact match keyword in your "Clogged Sinks" campaign would trigger an ad when someone searched for the term plumber because it's the more restrictive match type.
 However, if your "Clogged Sinks" campaign were budget-restricted, then the exact match keyword in this campaign would sometimes be unable to trigger an ad.
-This means that the broad match keyword in your "Broken Water Heater" campaign would trigger an ad instead.
+This means the broad match keyword in your "Broken Water Heater" campaign would trigger an ad instead.

 There’s a cheaper keyword with a higher Quality Score and Ad Rank